 The Metalsmithing studio at the New England School of Metalwork has been designed to integrate both traditional and contemporary practices where we run both a Blacksmithing and Bladesmithing program.
 With full quantities of hand tools and equipment to accommodate up to eight students, each of the eight forging stations having both coal and gas forges, vise and anvil.
 Only a few steps away in any direction students will find treadle hammers and two pneumatic power hammers, hydraulic forging press, post vises, belt grinders and racks of hand tools.
 Our ever growing assortment of traditional hand and power tools provide students with the tooling required for many processes.
 The diverse array of nationally known instructors provide students with many options and many disciplines of artistic metalwork.

-2020 Course offerings are OPEN FOR ENROLLMENT !
+2021 Course offerings are POSTING and OPEN FOR ENROLLMENT !

 The NESM Welding Program offers training in SMAW, GMAW, GTAW, and FCAW on a variety of materials.
 Oxy-fuel and plasma arc cutting as well as carbon arc gouging are also taught at the school.
 Classes never exceed twelve students.